 - I love the music for the New Testament Books.
-I hope you all got a copy of the CDs, but just in case not, I have permission to share the New Testament song here on the blog!
+I hope you have copy of the Tour 2 Memory Work CDs.
+If you do not, I have permission to share the New Testament song here on the blog!
 Sing it until you can recite all the New Testament Books in order by heart!

 The Roman Empire was huge… so huge that barbarians were invading all around.
 If you have a large wall map (and it’s laminated), use a black dry erase to outline the Roman Empire in appx 400 Ad.
 Grab several colors of dry-erase markers and draw the barbarian invasions on your map.
 Here’s a map to use as reference.